olllll/getdata/codebook.md

 ##Variables
 ###Descriptive variables
-1 "Subject"
+1 "Subject":

 A unique ID for each subject in the experiment, represented by an integer from 1 to 30

-2 "Activity"
+2 "Activity":

 A factor representing the 6 activities performed in the experiment: LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS,WALKING_UPSTAIRS

 ###Frequency Domain variables
-3 "FrequencyBodyAccelerometerJerkMagnitudeMEANAvg"
+3 "FrequencyBodyAccelerometerJerkMagnitudeMEANAvg":

 Average of the means for the Jerk Magnitude obtained by the Accelerometer.
 Normalized and bounded within [-1, 1].

-4 "FrequencyBodyAccelerometerJerkMagnitudeSDAvg"
+4 "FrequencyBodyAccelerometerJerkMagnitudeSDAvg":

 Average of the standard deviations for the Jerk Magnitude obtained by the Accelerometer.
 Normalized and bounded within [-1, 1].

-5 "FrequencyBodyAccelerometerJerkMEANXaxisAvg"
+5 "FrequencyBodyAccelerometerJerkMEANXaxisAvg":

 Average of the means for the Jerk Magnitude obtained by the Accelerometer on the X axis.
 Normalized and bounded within [-1, 1].

-6 "FrequencyBodyAccelerometerJerkMEANYaxisAvg"
+6 "FrequencyBodyAccelerometerJerkMEANYaxisAvg":

 Average of the means for the Jerk Magnitude obtained by the Accelerometer on the Y axis.
 Normalized and bounded within [-1, 1].

-7 "FrequencyBodyAccelerometerJerkMEANZaxisAvg"
+7 "FrequencyBodyAccelerometerJerkMEANZaxisAvg":

 Average of the means for the Jerk Magnitude obtained by the Accelerometer on the Z axis.
 Normalized and bounded within [-1, 1].

-8 "FrequencyBodyAccelerometerJerkSDXaxisAvg"
+8 "FrequencyBodyAccelerometerJerkSDXaxisAvg":

 Average of the standard deviations for the Jerk Magnitude obtained by the Accelerometer on the X axis.
 Normalized and bounded within [-1, 1].

-9 "FrequencyBodyAccelerometerJerkSDYaxisAvg"
+9 "FrequencyBodyAccelerometerJerkSDYaxisAvg":

 Average of the standard deviations for the Jerk Magnitude obtained by the Accelerometer on the Y axis.
 Normalized and bounded within [-1, 1].

 10 "FrequencyBodyAccelerometerJerkSDZaxisAvg"

 Average of the standard deviations for the Jerk Magnitude obtained by the Accelerometer on the Z axis.
 Normalized and bounded within [-1, 1].

-11 "FrequencyBodyAccelerometerMagnitudeMEANAvg"
+11 "FrequencyBodyAccelerometerMagnitudeMEANAvg":

 Average of the means for the Magnitude obtained by the Accelerometer.
 Normalized and bounded within [-1, 1].

-12 "FrequencyBodyAccelerometerMagnitudeSDAvg"
+12 "FrequencyBodyAccelerometerMagnitudeSDAvg":

 Average of the standard deviations for the Magnitude obtained by the Accelerometer.
 Normalized and bounded within [-1, 1].

-13 "FrequencyBodyAccelerometerMEANXaxisAvg"
+13 "FrequencyBodyAccelerometerMEANXaxisAvg":

 Average of the means for the body acceleration obtained by the Accelerometer on the X axis.
 Normalized and bounded within [-1, 1].

-14 "FrequencyBodyAccelerometerMEANYaxisAvg"
+14 "FrequencyBodyAccelerometerMEANYaxisAvg":

 Average of the means for the body acceleration obtained by the Accelerometer on the Y axis.
 Normalized and bounded within [-1, 1].

-15 "FrequencyBodyAccelerometerMEANZaxisAvg"
+15 "FrequencyBodyAccelerometerMEANZaxisAvg":

 Average of the means for the body acceleration obtained by the Accelerometer on the Z axis.
 Normalized and bounded within [-1, 1].

-16 "FrequencyBodyAccelerometerSDXaxisAvg"
+16 "FrequencyBodyAccelerometerSDXaxisAvg":

 Average of the standard deviations for the body acceleration obtained by the Accelerometer on the X axis.
 Normalized and bounded within [-1, 1].

-17 "FrequencyBodyAccelerometerSDYaxisAvg"
+17 "FrequencyBodyAccelerometerSDYaxisAvg":

 Average of the standard deviations for the body acceleration obtained by the Accelerometer on the Y axis.
 Normalized and bounded within [-1, 1].

-18 "FrequencyBodyAccelerometerSDZaxisAvg"
+18 "FrequencyBodyAccelerometerSDZaxisAvg":

 Average of the standard deviations for the body acceleration obtained by the Accelerometer on the Z axis.
 Normalized and bounded within [-1, 1].

-19 "FrequencyBodyGyroscopeJerkMagnitudeMEANAvg"
+19 "FrequencyBodyGyroscopeJerkMagnitudeMEANAvg":

 Average of the means for the Jerk magnitude obtained by the Gyroscope.
 Normalized and bounded within [-1, 1].

-20 "FrequencyBodyGyroscopeJerkMagnitudeSDAvg"
+20 "FrequencyBodyGyroscopeJerkMagnitudeSDAvg":

 Average of the standard deviations for the Jerk magnitude obtained by the Gyroscope.
 Normalized and bounded within [-1, 1].

-21 "FrequencyBodyGyroscopeMagnitudeMEANAvg"
+21 "FrequencyBodyGyroscopeMagnitudeMEANAvg":

 Average of the means for the magnitude obtained by the Gyroscope.
 Normalized and bounded within [-1, 1].

-22 "FrequencyBodyGyroscopeMagnitudeSDAvg"
+22 "FrequencyBodyGyroscopeMagnitudeSDAvg":

 Average of the standard deviations for the magnitude obtained by the Gyroscope.
 Normalized and bounded within [-1, 1].

-23 "FrequencyBodyGyroscopeMEANXaxisAvg"
+23 "FrequencyBodyGyroscopeMEANXaxisAvg":

 Average of the means for the magnitude obtained by the Gyroscope on the X axis.
 Normalized and bounded within [-1, 1].

-24 "FrequencyBodyGyroscopeMEANYaxisAvg"
+24 "FrequencyBodyGyroscopeMEANYaxisAvg":

 Average of the means for the magnitude obtained by the Gyroscope on the Y axis.
 Normalized and bounded within [-1, 1].

-25 "FrequencyBodyGyroscopeMEANZaxisAvg"
+25 "FrequencyBodyGyroscopeMEANZaxisAvg":

 Average of the means for the magnitude obtained by the Gyroscope on the Z axis.
 Normalized and bounded within [-1, 1].

-26 "FrequencyBodyGyroscopeSDXaxisAvg"
+26 "FrequencyBodyGyroscopeSDXaxisAvg":

 Average of the standard deviations for the magnitude obtained by the Gyroscope on the X axis.
 Normalized and bounded within [-1, 1].

-27 "FrequencyBodyGyroscopeSDYaxisAvg"
+27 "FrequencyBodyGyroscopeSDYaxisAvg":

 Average of the standard deviations for the magnitude obtained by the Gyroscope on the Y axis.
 Normalized and bounded within [-1, 1].

-28 "FrequencyBodyGyroscopeSDZaxisAvg"
+28 "FrequencyBodyGyroscopeSDZaxisAvg":

 Average of the standard deviations for the magnitude obtained by the Gyroscope on the Z axis.
 Normalized and bounded within [-1, 1].

 ###Time domain variables
-29 "TimeBodyAccelerometerJerkMagnitudeMEANAvg"
+29 "TimeBodyAccelerometerJerkMagnitudeMEANAvg":

 Average of the means for the Jerk Magnitude of the body acceleration obtained by the Accelerometer.
 Normalized and bounded within [-1, 1].

-30 "TimeBodyAccelerometerJerkMagnitudeSDAvg"
+30 "TimeBodyAccelerometerJerkMagnitudeSDAvg":

 Average of the standard deviations for the Jerk Magnitude of the body acceleration obtained by the Accelerometer.
 Normalized and bounded within [-1, 1].

-31 "TimeBodyAccelerometerJerkMEANXaxisAvg"
+31 "TimeBodyAccelerometerJerkMEANXaxisAvg":

 Average of the means for the Jerk of the body acceleration obtained by the Accelerometer on the X axis.
 Normalized and bounded within [-1, 1].

-32 "TimeBodyAccelerometerJerkMEANYaxisAvg"
+32 "TimeBodyAccelerometerJerkMEANYaxisAvg":

 Average of the means for the Jerk of the body acceleration obtained by the Accelerometer on the Y axis.
 Normalized and bounded within [-1, 1].

-33 "TimeBodyAccelerometerJerkMEANZaxisAvg"
+33 "TimeBodyAccelerometerJerkMEANZaxisAvg":

 Average of the means for the Jerk of the body acceleration obtained by the Accelerometer on the Z axis.
 Normalized and bounded within [-1, 1].

-34 "TimeBodyAccelerometerJerkSDXaxisAvg"
+34 "TimeBodyAccelerometerJerkSDXaxisAvg":

 Average of the standard deviations for the Jerk of the body acceleration obtained by the Accelerometer on the X axis.
 Normalized and bounded within [-1, 1].

-35 "TimeBodyAccelerometerJerkSDYaxisAvg"
+35 "TimeBodyAccelerometerJerkSDYaxisAvg":

 Average of the standard deviations for the Jerk of the body acceleration obtained by the Accelerometer on the Y axis.
 Normalized and bounded within [-1, 1].

-36 "TimeBodyAccelerometerJerkSDZaxisAvg"
+36 "TimeBodyAccelerometerJerkSDZaxisAvg":

 Average of the standard deviations for the Jerk of the body acceleration obtained by the Accelerometer on the Z axis.
 Normalized and bounded within [-1, 1].

-37 "TimeBodyAccelerometerMagnitudeMEANAvg"
+37 "TimeBodyAccelerometerMagnitudeMEANAvg":

 Average of the means for the Magnitude of the body acceleration obtained by the Accelerometer.
 Normalized and bounded within [-1, 1].

-38 "TimeBodyAccelerometerMagnitudeSDAvg"
+38 "TimeBodyAccelerometerMagnitudeSDAvg":

 Average of the standard deviations for the Magnitude of the body acceleration obtained by the Accelerometer.
 Normalized and bounded within [-1, 1].

-39 "TimeBodyAccelerometerMEANXaxisAvg"
+39 "TimeBodyAccelerometerMEANXaxisAvg":

 Average of the means for the Magnitude of the body acceleration obtained by the Accelerometer on the X axis.
 Normalized and bounded within [-1, 1].

-40 "TimeBodyAccelerometerMEANYaxisAvg"
+40 "TimeBodyAccelerometerMEANYaxisAvg":

 Average of the means for the Magnitude of the body acceleration obtained by the Accelerometer on the Y axis.
 Normalized and bounded within [-1, 1].

-41 "TimeBodyAccelerometerMEANZaxisAvg"
+41 "TimeBodyAccelerometerMEANZaxisAvg":

 Average of the means for the Magnitude of the body acceleration obtained by the Accelerometer on the Z axis.
 Normalized and bounded within [-1, 1].

-42 "TimeBodyAccelerometerSDXaxisAvg"
+42 "TimeBodyAccelerometerSDXaxisAvg":

 Average of the standard deviations for the Magnitude of the body acceleration obtained by the Accelerometer on the X axis.
 Normalized and bounded within [-1, 1].

-43 "TimeBodyAccelerometerSDYaxisAvg"
+43 "TimeBodyAccelerometerSDYaxisAvg":

 Average of the standard deviations for the Magnitude of the body acceleration obtained by the Accelerometer on the Y axis.
 Normalized and bounded within [-1, 1].

-44 "TimeBodyAccelerometerSDZaxisAvg"
+44 "TimeBodyAccelerometerSDZaxisAvg":

 Average of the standard deviations for the Magnitude of the body acceleration obtained by the Accelerometer on the Z axis.
 Normalized and bounded within [-1, 1].

-45 "TimeBodyGyroscopeJerkMagnitudeMEANAvg"
+45 "TimeBodyGyroscopeJerkMagnitudeMEANAvg":

 Average of the means for the Jerk Magnitude of the body acceleration obtained by the Gyroscope.
 Normalized and bounded within [-1, 1].

-46 "TimeBodyGyroscopeJerkMagnitudeSDAvg"
+46 "TimeBodyGyroscopeJerkMagnitudeSDAvg":

 Average of the standard deviations for the Jerk Magnitude of the body acceleration obtained by the Gyroscope.
 Normalized and bounded within [-1, 1].

-47 "TimeBodyGyroscopeJerkMEANXaxisAvg"
+47 "TimeBodyGyroscopeJerkMEANXaxisAvg":

 Average of the means for the Jerk of the body acceleration obtained by the Gyroscope on the X axis.
 Normalized and bounded within [-1, 1].

-48 "TimeBodyGyroscopeJerkMEANYaxisAvg"
+48 "TimeBodyGyroscopeJerkMEANYaxisAvg":

 Average of the means for the Jerk of the body acceleration obtained by the Gyroscope on the Y axis.
 Normalized and bounded within [-1, 1].

-49 "TimeBodyGyroscopeJerkMEANZaxisAvg"
+49 "TimeBodyGyroscopeJerkMEANZaxisAvg":

 Average of the means for the Jerk of the body acceleration obtained by the Gyroscope on the Z axis.
 Normalized and bounded within [-1, 1].

-50 "TimeBodyGyroscopeJerkSDXaxisAvg"
+50 "TimeBodyGyroscopeJerkSDXaxisAvg":

 Average of the standard deviations for the Jerk of the body acceleration obtained by the Gyroscope on the X axis.
 Normalized and bounded within [-1, 1].

-51 "TimeBodyGyroscopeJerkSDYaxisAvg"
+51 "TimeBodyGyroscopeJerkSDYaxisAvg":

 Average of the standard deviations for the Jerk of the body acceleration obtained by the Gyroscope on the Y axis.
 Normalized and bounded within [-1, 1].

-52 "TimeBodyGyroscopeJerkSDZaxisAvg"
+52 "TimeBodyGyroscopeJerkSDZaxisAvg":

 Average of the standard deviations for the Jerk of the body acceleration obtained by the Gyroscope on the Z axis.
 Normalized and bounded within [-1, 1].

-53 "TimeBodyGyroscopeMagnitudeMEANAvg"
+53 "TimeBodyGyroscopeMagnitudeMEANAvg":

 Average of the means for the Magnitude of the body acceleration obtained by the Gyroscope.
 Normalized and bounded within [-1, 1].

-54 "TimeBodyGyroscopeMagnitudeSDAvg"
+54 "TimeBodyGyroscopeMagnitudeSDAvg":

 Average of the standard deviations for the Magnitude of the body acceleration obtained by the Gyroscope.
 Normalized and bounded within [-1, 1].

-55 "TimeBodyGyroscopeMEANXaxisAvg"
+55 "TimeBodyGyroscopeMEANXaxisAvg":

 Average of the means for the body acceleration obtained by the Gyroscope on the X axis.
 Normalized and bounded within [-1, 1].

-56 "TimeBodyGyroscopeMEANYaxisAvg"
+56 "TimeBodyGyroscopeMEANYaxisAvg":

 Average of the means for the body acceleration obtained by the Gyroscope on the Y axis.
 Normalized and bounded within [-1, 1].

-57 "TimeBodyGyroscopeMEANZaxisAvg"
+57 "TimeBodyGyroscopeMEANZaxisAvg":

 Average of the means for the body acceleration obtained by the Gyroscope on the Z axis.
 Normalized and bounded within [-1, 1].

-58 "TimeBodyGyroscopeSDXaxisAvg"
+58 "TimeBodyGyroscopeSDXaxisAvg":

 Average of the standard deviations for the body acceleration obtained by the Gyroscope on the X axis.
 Normalized and bounded within [-1, 1].

-59 "TimeBodyGyroscopeSDYaxisAvg"
+59 "TimeBodyGyroscopeSDYaxisAvg":

 Average of the standard deviations for the body acceleration obtained by the Gyroscope on the Y axis.
 Normalized and bounded within [-1, 1].

-60 "TimeBodyGyroscopeSDZaxisAvg"
+60 "TimeBodyGyroscopeSDZaxisAvg":

 Average of the standard deviations for the body acceleration obtained by the Gyroscope on the Z axis.
 Normalized and bounded within [-1, 1].

-61 "TimeGravityAccelerometerMagnitudeMEANAvg"
+61 "TimeGravityAccelerometerMagnitudeMEANAvg":

 Average of the means for the Magnitude of the gravity acceleration obtained by the Gyroscope.
 Normalized and bounded within [-1, 1].

-62 "TimeGravityAccelerometerMagnitudeSDAvg"
+62 "TimeGravityAccelerometerMagnitudeSDAvg":

 Average of the standard deviations for the Magnitude of the gravity acceleration obtained by the Gyroscope.
 Normalized and bounded within [-1, 1].

-63 "TimeGravityAccelerometerMEANXaxisAvg"
+63 "TimeGravityAccelerometerMEANXaxisAvg":

 Average of the means for the gravity acceleration obtained by the Gyroscope on the X axis.
 Normalized and bounded within [-1, 1].

-64 "TimeGravityAccelerometerMEANYaxisAvg"
+64 "TimeGravityAccelerometerMEANYaxisAvg":

 Average of the means for the gravity acceleration obtained by the Gyroscope on the Y axis.
 Normalized and bounded within [-1, 1].

-65 "TimeGravityAccelerometerMEANZaxisAvg"
+65 "TimeGravityAccelerometerMEANZaxisAvg":

 Average of the means for the gravity acceleration obtained by the Gyroscope on the Z axis.
 Normalized and bounded within [-1, 1].

-66 "TimeGravityAccelerometerSDXaxisAvg"
+66 "TimeGravityAccelerometerSDXaxisAvg":

 Average of the standard deviations for the gravity acceleration obtained by the Gyroscope on the X axis.
 Normalized and bounded within [-1, 1].

-67 "TimeGravityAccelerometerSDYaxisAvg"
+67 "TimeGravityAccelerometerSDYaxisAvg":

 Average of the standard deviations for the gravity acceleration obtained by the Gyroscope on the Y axis.
 Normalized and bounded within [-1, 1].

-68 "TimeGravityAccelerometerSDZaxisAvg"
+68 "TimeGravityAccelerometerSDZaxisAvg":

 Average of the standard deviations for the gravity acceleration obtained by the Gyroscope on the Z axis.
 Normalized and bounded within [-1, 1].